socketio/socket.io-website/source/docs/v4/faq.md

 io.on('connection', (socket) => {
   // Middleware to reload session between emits.
 Without this the session will be constant
-  // even if it is changed else where (ie. User logs out). socket.use((packet, next) => {
+  // even if it is changed elsewhere (ie. User logs out). socket.use((packet, next) => {
     socket.request.session.reload((error) =>
     {